You must be at least 18 years old to volunteer at Tinderbox.

 Deposit

-When you sign up as a volunteer in Ruby, you will be asked to pay a deposit of 300 DKK.
+When you sign up as a volunteer through Ruby, you will be asked to pay a DKK 300 deposit.

-Note!
-The deposit will be refunded, provided that you participate and complete your task, as well as comply with our terms and conditions.
+Please note!
+The deposit will be refunded, provided that you attend and complete your assigned shifts and comply with our terms and conditions.

-If you fail to attend your shifts or otherwise violate our terms and conditions, you will lose your deposit.
-This also applies if you cancel after the cancellation deadline on May 28th.
+You will forfeit your deposit if you fail to show up for your shifts or otherwise violate our terms and conditions.
+The same applies if you cancel your registration after the cancellation deadline on 28th of May.

-Unfortunately, our system does not automatically notify us when you cancel before the deadline.
-Therefore, we would appreciate it if you could send us an email at volunteer@tinderbox.dk – this way, we can assist with refunding your deposit before the festival.
+Unfortunately, our system does not automatically notify us when you cancel your registration.
+Therefore, we kindly ask that you send an email to volunteer@tinderbox.dk so we can process your refund more quickly.

-If we don’t hear from you, the deposit will be refunded approximately 14-21 days after the festival.
+If we do not hear from you, your deposit will still be refunded along with those of the other volunteers, typically 14–21 days after the festival.

 Cancellation and fee